doridori/doridori.github.io/_posts/2015-04-01-Android-Architecture-MV?.md

 #What Now?

 I have outlined a few common architectural terms and is laying the way for me to talk about a pattern than I have found works for me that fixes the issues outlined at the beginning of this post.

-My next post will present this pattern.
+Check out my next post [Android Architecture: Introducing Dynamo](http://doridori.github.io/Android-Architecture-Dynamo/)

 #Down the rabbit hole (links)